input-output-hk/hermes/docs/src/architecture/08_concepts/cardano_chain_follower/overview.md

 ### Read pointer

 The read pointer points at the location the chain is being read by a client connection.
-Although the Cardano node maintains a read pointer for each client, the chain follower manages its own copy of the read pointer in order to follow the chain even when it's reading data from a Mithril snapshot.
-The follower's read pointer gets updated every time it receives a chain update.

 ### Chain Updates